-j.
-Residence hall records: Director of Residence l.
-Evaluations for admission to ISU graduate or professional programs: deans or department chairs m.
-Special academic programs: faculty member in charge of the program and the dean of the college

 2. The designated official may release records to other school officials who have a legitimate need for the information.
 A list of those persons who normally have access to each type of student record is available in 214 Enrollment Services Center.

 3. All student records are reviewed periodically.
 Information concerning the frequency of review and expurgation of specific records is available in 214 Enrollment Services Center.

 4. Students have the right to review upon request any records that pertain directly to them, and may obtain a copy of the record for a fee.
-This provision does not apply to records to which the student has waived his or her right to review (e.g. letters of recommendation), nor does it apply to medical and counseling records.
+This provision does not apply to records to which the student has waived their right to review (e.g. letters of recommendation), nor does it apply to medical and counseling records.

 5. A student may waive the right to review a specific record by submitting in writing a statement to this effect to the official responsible for that record.

 6. A file containing copies of records pertinent to advising is maintained on each student for use by the student's adviser.
 This file may be maintained in hard copy or electronic format.
 Ordinarily this file is kept in the possession of the adviser, but for convenience it may be stored elsewhere such as in the dean's office or department office.
 When the student changes majors, or changes advisers within the same major, the file is transferred to the new adviser.
 Under the university's student records policy, the student is considered to have the right of access to this file.

 7. Medical and counseling records shall be released at the written request of the student to medical or psychological professionals outside the university or to university officials.

-Which turned into: